int19h/jbomohi/dict/fisli/comments.md

 right now one way or the other by linguistic fiat in the definition.
 On my part at least, much more thinking is necessary.

+## 2014-07-03T06:09:16Z — gleki (comment 1252, in reply to 1251)

+Re: lo terdi ka'e xu fisli?

+I suggest you provide a bunch of examples of where to use {fisli} bothas a sumti and as a selbri.
+Ofc. it'd perfectly okay if those examples are e.g. translations of some sentences from Wikipedia related to physics.